pgasper/tailnet-arr-stack/README.md

 * Prowlarr : http://localhost:9696
 * qBittorrent : http://localhost:8080

-Gluetun (Nord VPN) will be automatically configured to be used with the applications.
+Gluetun will be automatically configured to be used with the applications.

 # **Configuration Guide for Web Interfaces Only**